Course Syllabus

 Benefits of BSAD 395

-While students do not have to register for BSAD 395 to complete an internship, registering for BSAD 395 (for either 0 or 1-3 credits) provides multiple benefits...
+Students do not have to register for BSAD 395 to complete an internship, but registering for either 0 or 1-3 credits provides multiple benefits...

 To the student:

-• Transcription of the internship onto the student's academic record
+• Transcription of the internship on the student's academic record

-• Credit toward graduation (if selecting the 1-3 section)
+• Credit toward graduation (if selecting the 1-3 credit option)

 • Opportunity to collaborate with a faculty member

-• Deeper processing of the internship experience and how it relates to academic content and future career goals
+• Deeper processing of the experience and how it relates to academic content and career goals

 To the College of Business: